mnwelcome/mn-lgbt-transplants/why.md

 # Why Consider Relocating to Minnesota?

 Minnesota has a reputation for being progressive, inclusive, and supportive of LGBT rights.
-Here’s why Minnesota might be an ideal place for you and your family:
+Here’s why the north star state might be an ideal place for you and your family:

 ## A Progressive Voting History